 California treats PC 20410 as either a misdemeanor or a felony.
 This means that PC 20410 is considered a wobbler charge.
 The Simmrin Law Group can provide you with further information about wobblers and how to fight them.
-Get legal answers today by reaching out to us at (310) 997-4688.

 Understanding Belt Buckle Knives

 BBKs are a specific kind of bladed weapon.
 According to Penal Code 16260, BBKs are knives that are made of a part of a belt buckle with a blade that is at least two and a half inches long.

 Technically, a BBK must contain an “integral” part of a belt buckle.
 This can mean the buckle itself, for example.
 However, a screw or rivet from a belt buckle may not be considered “integral” by the court system.
 Get further clarification from a lawyer today and give the Simmrin Law Group a call.

 PC 16260 defines BBKs for the state of California.
 PC 20410, on the other hand, details the criminal charges you can face for actions taken with these knives.
 For instance, under PC 20410, individuals can face criminal charges if they:

 - Import a BBK into the state

 - Lend or give a BBK to another person

 - Sell a BBK to someone